 What guarantee do we offer with our bulbs?

-All our come with a 28-day home trial (with the exception of any made-to-measure or special order items).
-If within 28 days of ordering you are not completely satisfied with your items, simply return them to us for a refund or exchange.
+All our come with a 14-day home trial (with the exception of any made-to-measure or special order items).
+If within 14 days of receiving you are not completely satisfied with your items, simply return them to us for a refund or exchange.

 All products also come with a 2 year replacement warranty.
 For more information, please see our terms and conditions.